Arau/hugo-docs-playground/layouts/shortcodes/openshift3-prereq.md

 1. Ensure that your docker installation has mount propagation enabled per our [mount propagation prerequisites]({{ ref . "docs/prerequisites/mountpropagation.md"}}).

-1. Enable the `MountPropagation` flag by appending feature gates to the api and controller (you can apply these changes using the Ansible Playbooks)
+1. Enable the `MountPropagation` flag by appending feature gates to the API and controller (you can apply these changes using the Ansible Playbooks)

     > Note: If you are using atomic installation rather than origin, the location of